How to Legally Dump Your Twilight Princess GameCube Disc

 My region’s disc isn’t NA or PAL

-Japanese (NTSC-J), Korean, and Wii versions are recognized by Dusk but not yet supported in v1.0.0.
-Wait for a future Dusk release — the README states “Support for other versions of the game is planned in the future.”
+Japanese (NTSC-J), Korean, and Wii versions are recognized by Dusklight but not yet supported in v1.0.0.
+Wait for a future Dusklight release — the README states “Support for other versions of the game is planned in the future.”

 What to Try Next